MPSC Adopts New 2014-2015 Funding Factor for Low Income Energy Assistance Fund

 July 22, 2014 - The Michigan Public Service Commission (MPSC) today adopted a funding factor for the Low Income Energy Assistance Fund (LIEAF) of 97 cents per month for the September 2014 through August 2015 billing months for utilities that chose to participate in the funding of the LIEAF.
 The current funding factor is 99 cents per month.
 Public Act 95 of 2013 requires the MPSC to calculate a funding factor that will not exceed $50 million.

-The MPSC, in conjunction with the Michigan Department of Human Services (DHS), awards grants from the fund to organizations that assist low-income utility customers.
+The MPSC, in conjunction with the Michigan Department of Health & Human Services (DHHS), awards grants from the fund to organizations that assist low-income utility customers.

 The MPSC on July 8 opened a public comment period on the proposed funding factor.
 No comments were received.